-Carprofen Caplets (Generic Rimadyl) are used to relieve pain and inflammation associated with osteoarthritis and pain following surgery in dogs.
-It is a non-steroidal, anti-inflammatory drug (NSAID) of the propionic acid clad that includes ibuprofen, naproxen, and ketoprofen.
-Carprofen Caplets contain the same active ingredient as Rimadyl®.
+Generic Carprofen Caplets and Chewable Tabs are used to relieve pain and inflammation associated with osteoarthritis and pain following surgery in dogs.
+Carprofen is a non-steroidal, anti-inflammatory drug (NSAID) of the propionic acid clad that includes ibuprofen, naproxen, and ketoprofen.
+Carprofen is the same active ingredient used in Rimadyl®.
 For use in dogs only.
 Do not use in cats.

-Carprofen Caplets should not be used in dogs exhibiting previous hypersensitivity to carprofen.
+Carprofen should not be used in dogs exhibiting previous hypersensitivity to carprofen.

 Active ingredient: Carprofen